homestar92/ring-lardner-transcriptions/Back to Baltimore.md

 “No,” she hollers, “that aint all.
 Mr. Dixon, you killed your wife!”

-“That’s a whole lot o’ bunk,” T says.
-“T didn’t never have : how could I kill my wife when I didn’t never have none?”
+“That’s a whole lot o’ bunk,” I says.
+“I didn’t never have : how could I kill my wife when I didn’t never have none?”

 “Don’t lie to me!” she Says.
 “Even if you didn’t never have no wife. you killed somebody, maybe a innocent girl that Was wronged.”